Nucleon Isovector Axial Form Factors: Parameterization of , and the extraction of and

-Estimates using $\Sfour$ and $\Ssim$ strategies are consistent, and show a more rapid fall for $Q^2 \lesssim 0.3\,\GeV^2$, roughly consistent with the dipole ansatz with $M_A=1.026(21)$~GeV (and therefore a larger $\expv{r_A^2}$), and then level out falling more slowly.
-Note, however, that the data for $Q^2 > 0.5 \,\GeV^2$ come mainly from the heavier $M_\pi \approx 310$~MeV ensembles.
-At these heavy pion masses, the mass gap of the $N \pi$ state is large and close to the $\Stwo$ values as shown in Fig.~\ref{fig:esc-axial}.
-To obtain data for $Q^2 > 0.5 \,\GeV^2$ on physical pion mass ensembles with $M_\pi L > 4$ requires going to large values of $\textbf q$, where statistical and discretization errors are large with the methodology used in this work.
+To obtain data for $Q^2 > 0.5 \,\GeV^2$ on physical pion mass ensembles with $M_\pi L > 4$ requires simulations at much larger values of $\textbf q$ where statistical and discretization errors are large with the methodology used in this work.
 A more promising method for generating data at large $Q^2$ is momentum smearing~\cite{Bali:2016lva}.
-Also, when including points with larger $Q^2$, the $z$-expansion fits with and without sum-rules should be compared since it is not known, a priori, when the $1/Q^4$ asymptotic behavior becomes singnificant.
+Also, when including points with larger $Q^2$, the $z$-expansion fits with and without sum-rules should be compared since it is not known, a priori, when the expected $1/Q^4$ asymptotic behavior becomes significant.
+Alternately, as shown in Ref.~\cite{Park:2021ypf}, one can analyze the data using a Pad\'e parameterization.
+Our fits to the final $G_A$ using the Pad\'e ansatz $g_A/(1 + b_1 Q^2 + b_2 Q^4)$, which has the $1/Q^4$ behavior built in, gave estimates consistent with Eqs.~\ref{eq:gA-z} and~\ref{eq:rA-z}.

-The coefficients $b_i$ in the CCFV ansatz given in Eq.~\eqref{eq:ccfv} are shown in Fig.~\ref{fig:GA-CCFV-Qsq-coeff-all3} for the three strategies $\Stwo$, $\Sfour$, and $\Ssim$.
-The coefficients $b_1(Q^2)$ and $b_2(Q^2)$ are similar within errors for $\Ssim$ and $\Sfour$, significantly different from zero, and qualitatively different from the case $\Stwo$.